Delete search term

 History

-The origin of Frackwoche goes back to the year 1925.
-Most students at that time came directly to the vocational college from the secondary schools and completed their studies at around 19 years of age.
-They wore beards and tailcoats to demonstrate their new membership of the adult world.
+The origins of Frackwoche date back to 1925.
+At the time, most students came directly to the technical college from secondary school and completed their studies at around 19 years of age.
+By wearing beards and tailcoats, they symbolically demonstrated their entry into adult life.

 Technology night